 In the brilliantly-written Time Hollow, the intrepid hero finds himself in a completely altered reality, with no memories whatsoever of how it happened and no idea how to set things right.
 All he has is a mystical pen with the ability to alter something that happened in the past, each time changing his present reality in drastic and unpredictable ways.
 Sometimes solving a problem creates an entirely different problem, which he must then seek out and fix.
 After countless twists, turns, harrowing confrontations, and narrow escapes, the pieces ever-so-gradually fall into place (with several pieces falling out in the meantime).
 It turns out that if the hero goes to a certain location to save a certain person's life, this will avert the long chain of events which caused time to go out of whack, and everything will return to normal.
 Of course, by then it should be readily apparent that had he just known that beforehand, he could've just done that right away and saved several weeks of trouble.
 Even better, once you finish the game, you can start a new one and do just that!
 Meet your enemy on the street, let him know that you're onto his scheme, and offer to set things right.
 He'll grudgingly give you one night to make good on your offer, which is more than enough.
 Go to the school, get the pen from your dad, save the girl, done.
 You even get a special ending for your trouble.

 Sonic the Hedgehog (2006).
-A lot of levels (especially Sonic's) have absolutely no story relevance.
+A lot of levels have absolutely no story relevance, with the biggest offender being Sonic's campaign, 90% of which is spent saving Elise, only for her to get captured by Eggman again in the next scene.
 Furthermore, the whole story feels like one for the player since in the end Elise pulls out a Cosmic Retcon.

 Although actually, most of the characters, including the player, survive, allowing for the sequel Mask of the Betrayer.
 However, one of the endings of that is also a Shaggy Dog Story, as you send the curse back into the world, after you were given it in the first place for the sole purpose of getting rid of it.
 Fortunately, the other three endings do have varying degrees of meaning to them.